FAK1776/mygeargarage2/README.md

   - Interactive image galleries

 - **Search and Filter**:
-  - Search across all guitar specifications
+  - Search across all gear specifications
-  - Filter by various attributes
+  - Filter by ownership status
   - Quick access to your collection

 ## Technology Stack